Back to Song Library

 What should I focus on when practicing Scarborough Fair?

 Start by keeping the note labels and fingering chart in view while you settle the phrase shape.
-Its lyrical contour is especially useful for phrasing, breath planning, and quiet tone control.
+Its lyrical contour is especially useful for phrasing, breath planning, quiet tone control, and slower folk practice on ocarina, recorder, or tin whistle.
 If the lyric line is visible, use it to check phrase entry and breathing points.

-Is Scarborough Fair good for tin whistle or other lyrical folk practice?
+Is Scarborough Fair good for tin whistle, recorder, or ocarina?

 Yes.
-Scarborough Fair fits whistle-style and other lyrical melody playing well because the tune is singable, unhurried, and naturally shaped around longer reflective phrases.
+Scarborough Fair fits whistle-style, recorder, and ocarina playing well because the tune is singable, unhurried, and naturally shaped around longer reflective phrases.

 How To Use This Page